wilsonmar/OracleATS/Install_12.5.2.md

 1. <a href="#Uninstall">Uninstall</a> the previous OATS.
 2. Open an internet browser to http://www.oracle.com/technetwork/oem/downloads/index-084446.html
 3. Click to Accept the license agreement.
-4. Click to for Microsoft Windows (64-bit).
+4. Click to download **Microsoft Windows (64-bit)**.
 NOTE: OATS was not designed to run on Linux or Mac machines.
 5. Click Save to your Downloads folder the file **oats-win64-full-12.5.0.2.537.zip** (1,635,871 KB).
 	This took over an hour over my 3MB/sec line.
 6. Expand zip file.
 Folders: